sequelize/sequelize/docs/docs/models-definition.md

       isCreditCard: true,       // check for valid credit card numbers

       // custom validations are also possible:
-      isEven: function(value) {
+      isEven(value) {
         if(parseInt(value) % 2 != 0) {
           throw new Error('Only even values are allowed!')
           // we also are in the model's context here, so this.otherField
           // would get the value of otherField if it existed }
       }
     }
   }
-});
+}, { sequelize });
 ```

 Note that where multiple arguments need to be passed to the built-in validation functions, the arguments to be passed must be in an array.
 But if a single array argument is to be passed, for instance an array of acceptable strings for `isIn`, this will be interpreted as multiple string arguments instead of one array argument.
 To work around this pass a single-length array of arguments, such as `[['one', 'two']]` as shown above.